 A study from Penn State found parents actually embrace their child’s use of video games.
 Why?
 According to the study: “… video game use among children with ASD could potentially aid them in building relationships with children who do not have ASD”.

 A study from Sally Ozonous and colleagues concluded that swapping out traditional paper and pencil tests with computer testing yielded greater results in children on the autism spectrum.
-Learn more about pelvic floor strong.
+Check out the latest exipure reviews.

 Another study suggests that children on the autism spectrum are measurably more driven when it comes to following through with computer assisted instruction.
 Computer programs can be used to assist with things like language, communication, and development both socially and emotionally.